NAME

 UNSAFE_CAST()

-macro is performs an unsafe cast, tricking the compiler to not emit a
+macro performs an unsafe cast, tricking the compiler into not emitting a

 The